archaeogeek/gettingstartedwithgit/git/disaster.md

 ## git revert

-This allows you to undo changes to your commit history by adding a new commit, which is equivalent to the "inverse" of the one referred to in the command:
+This allows you to undo changes to your commit history back to the specified SHA-1 checksum by adding a new commit, which is equivalent to the "inverse" of the one referred to in the command:

     git revert <sha>

 ## git reset

-This undoes changes to your commit history but also modifies the file system and staging index, depending on the way git reset is invoked.
+This undoes changes to your commit history back to the specified SHA-1 checksum, but also modifies the file system and staging index, depending on the way git reset is invoked.

 | Command | Operation |
 |---------|-----------|